FOSTER CARE RESOURCES

 Empowering Youth is an Android and iOS app that serves as a resource hub for teens and young adults transitioning out of the foster care system.
 It’s a place for them to set goals, learn life skills, and keep their important documents and info organized.

-Research: To better understand the needs of North Texas kids in foster care, we first met with experts from UT Southwestern Medical Center, Children’s Health, Collin College, SMU Dedman School of Law, other organizations, and Foster Parents and Liaisons.
+Research: To better understand the needs of North Texas kids in foster care, we first met with experts from UT Southwestern Medical Center, Rees-Jones Center for Foster Care Excellence at Children's Health, Collin College, SMU Dedman School of Law, other organizations, and Foster Parents and Liaisons.
 We discussed their experiences and thoughts around what would be necessary for an app of this type, from the kind and quantity of resources, gamification, aesthetic, and more.
 Much of their feedback was direct from foster kids/teens from previous conversations and surveys.

 We also dove into any existing resources or apps to understand their offerings and how Empowering Youth would differentiate itself in the industry.
 We discovered many foster care related apps and websites, but none that directly spoke to the kids/teens themselves.
 What we found primarily was focused towards foster parents, or was highly overwhelming with too much information and mis-information.